Kleberg, Dallas: Education

 Kleberg is in Dallas Independent School District.
-The area is within the Board of Trustees District 4; as of 2008 Nancy Bingham represents the district.
 Zoned schools include Kleberg Elementary School, Seagoville Middle School, and Seagoville High School.

 Kleberg was absorbed into the Seagoville Independent School District in the late 1940s-early 1950s period, and it in turn became a part of DISD in August 1964.

 Dallas Public Library operates the Kleberg-Rylie Branch Library at 1301 Edd Road.

 Parks and recreation

 The Kleberg-Rylie Community Center, operated by Dallas Parks, serves the community.